Jourloy/Jourloy-Backend/README.md

 #### .env

-Don't forget create `.env` from `.env.sample` and add data
+Don't forget create `.env` from `.env.sample` and add data.

 ##### Deployment mode

-If you want start server locally, so you should set `DEPLOYMENT_MODE` to `local`, else to any other value
+If you want start server locally, so you should set `DEPLOYMENT_MODE` to `local`, else to any other value.

-On local deploy safari is not supported
+On local deploy safari is not supported.

 ### Test